-The University’s proposed School of Indigenous Studies building will provide an exciting working and learning environment for students and staff; and an inviting entrance for the Crawley campus from Hackett Drive.This new purpose-built facility will be a key component within the southern precinct of the campus, and will greatly improve the current student experience for the School and the Centre for Aboriginal Medical and Dental Health.
+The University’s proposed Indigenous Studies building will provide an exciting working and learning environment for students and staff; and an inviting entrance for the Crawley campus from Hackett Drive.This new purpose-built facility will be a key component within the southern precinct of the campus, and will greatly improve the current student experience for the School of Indigenous Studies and the Centre for Aboriginal Medical and Dental Health.

 Planning is now underway for a new building that once complete will assist in achieving the School’s aim to achieve excellence and equity in all aspects of higher education for Aboriginal and Torres Strait Islander people.